johnsonjh/cpm386/FUTURE.md

   * Extend MEM to breakdown system size into CBIOS, BDOS, and CCP individually.
   * Extend STAT to query and also set the LRBC
   * Extend LRBC program to set the LRBC
-  * Extend LS to sort by size, ignore LRBC, and reverse sort order
   * Extend HD and OD to ignore the LRBC if requested, and option to show offsets
   * Digital Research ED (port Zilog CP/M‑Z8000 ED 08/1982)